lkell/skills-assessment-data-engineer/README.md

 The image above displays the complete dag for the data models in this project.
 The dag is composed of several sequential segments:

-1. The source data, composed of dbt *seeds*.
+1. The raw source data, consisting dbt *seeds*.
-2. Staging models, which are materialized as *views*.
+2. Staging models, materialized as *views*.
+These models either rename or concatenate source data.
 3. Fact and dimension models, materialized as *tables*.
 These models form the core basis for downstream analytics.
 4. Analytics models, materialized as *views*.

 ### 1. Source data

 The source data is broken out into 8 seeds, each containing sightings for a different region.
-Although each seed contains different column names, they all contain the same types of data fields.
+Different seeds may use different column names, but they all record data using the same format.

 ### 2. Staging